pyside/pyside2-setup/doc/typesystem_specifying_types.rst

     The **package** attribute can be used to override the package of the type system.

     The *optional*  **since** value is used to specify the API version of this type.

+    The **revision** attribute can be used to specify a revision for each type, easing the production of ABI compatible bindings.

 enum-type
 ^^^^^^^^^